CAMRA - Campaign for Real Ale logo

 How do I know I have been accepted?

 You should receive an email confirmation stating we have received your staffing form.
-All offers to volunteer are accepted, unless you hear from us directly to say otherwise.
+We shall email you again if your offer to volunteer is accepted.

 When will I receive further information?